-The battle scene takes place on a choppy river with swirling water and tall rocks on either side.
+The big struggle scene takes place on a choppy river with swirling water and tall rocks on either side.
 (See more on river symbolism here.)
 A storm is brewing and of course they encounter rapids.
 Horror fans will know there’s going to be a storm at exactly the right moment because Billy awoke to a grey, overcast morning with the air heavy and cold.
 Larry the instructor has thrown them in the deep end, so to speak — it’s as if he’s trying to kill them by making them canoe down these rapids.
 Then the boys seem to enter a portal:

 We rowed past tangles of yellow- and grey- trunked trees.
 The river suddenly divided in two, and we shifted our paddles to take the left branch.

 Crossroads (or forked roads/rivers) are also symbolic.
 They very often symbolise an important decision, and on a river (which flows in one direction) there is absolutely no turning back.

 There are two reversals in the final chapter — comically over the top.
 First, Billy learns he has passed three tests and that he’s brave and moral.
 The audience has it revealed that this story hasn’t taken place on Earth at all and, like Billy, we learn that the stakes were actually pretty low.

 C.S.
 Lewis famously said that “a children’s story that can only be enjoyed by children is not a good children’s story in the slightest.”
 I respectfully disagree.
 It seems to me that the children’s books that struck me the most as a kid were precisely those I don’t get as an adult.On The Hidden Wisdom Of Goosebump Books